cobwebch/external_import/Documentation/Developer/Hooks/Index.rst

    description for those that could be replaced by custom steps.

+Some hooks may throw the special exception :php:`\Cobweb\ExternalImport\Exception\CriticalFailureException`.
+This will cause their "parent" step to abort.
+More details in the chapter about :ref:`critical exceptions <developer-critical-exceptions>`.
+Which hooks may do this is mentioned below.

 processParameters
   This allows for dynamic manipulation of the :ref:`parameters <administration-general-tca-properties-parameters>`